Allergies: Body Defenses Gone Haywire

 What you can do if you suspect your dog has an allergy

-Talk with your veterinarian if your dog is constantly scratching, licking, chewing and biting at his skin.
+Talk with your veterinarian if your dog is constantly scratching, licking, chewing and biting at their skin.
 Because there are many possible causes for your dog’s symptoms, it’s important to have them evaluated to determine the underlying trigger.
 Nutrition can also help manage some allergies, so be sure to check out this post: The Right Food Can Help a Dog With Sensitive Skin.